-To put in a nutshell, the first impression that is laid upon to the reviewer lies in the presentation of the abstract.
+To put it in a nutshell, the first impression that is laid upon the reviewer lies in the presentation of the abstract.

 It was previously discussed that the research team should be divided on the basis of their specialty so that everyone will have a role to play in proposal writing.
 There should be present several drafts of the proposal written by each researcher on behalf of their specialty so that the final proposal can be revised and studied as much as possible in order to eliminate any sort of error or misrepresentation.